Apartment 7A: Casting

 In January 2022, Julia Garner was revealed to be starring in the leading role.
 In March, Dianne Wiest joined the cast.
 By the time filming had ended, additional casting announcements included Marli Siu, Rosy McEwen, Jim Sturgess, Kevin McNally, Andrew Buchan and Kobna Holdbrook-Smith.

 Filming

 Principal photography began in London on March 15, 2022.
 On June 4, it was announced that filming had wrapped.
-Later that month, Bloody Disgusting reported that the film was secretly a prequel to Rosemary's Baby, the film adaptation of Ira Levin's eponymous 1967 novel.
+Later that month, Bloody Disgusting reported that the film was secretly a prequel to Rosemary's Baby.
 In August, the Writers Guild of America determined the film's final writing credits and confirmed it to be based on Levin's novel.
 Reshoots took place in April and May 2023.

 Release

 Apartment 7A premiered at Fantastic Fest on September 20, 2024, before being simultaneously released in the United States via video-on-demand and on Paramount+ on September 27.
 The film was released on DVD separately and as part of a "2 Movie Collection" along with Rosemary's Baby on November 5, 2024.